isoseven/rgdc-ap/README.md

 ## Setup
-To use the attached binary, first download the [Java runtime environment](https://www.java.com/en/download/manual.jsp).
+To use the attached binary, first download the [Java Development Kit](https://www.oracle.com/java/technologies/downloads/#jdk24-windows).
 This will allow you to run Java files.
 Then download the .jar file down below.
-You can save the file anywhere, but remember where it is and copy the path.
+You can save the file anywhere, but remember where it is and note the path.

 In OpenDental, go to Setup > Program Links > Add